Transformer-Encoder Trees for Efficient Multilingual Machine Translation and Speech Translation: Abstract

 \section{Abstract}

-Multilingual translation faces challenges of computational redundancy and limited accuracy for low-resource languages, especially in speech translation.
-To address this, we propose a novel hierarchical Transformer Encoder Tree (TET) combined with non-autoregressive encoder-only models trained with Connectionist Temporal Classification for multilingual translation.
-By sharing intermediate representations among linguistically similar target languages, TET can improve accuracy on low-resource languages, reduce computational redundancy, and allow generating all target languages in a single forward pass, thus eliminating sequential bottlenecks and improving parallelism.
-For speech translation, combining TET with a non-autoregressive speech recognition backbone (wav2vec2) shows promising results in terms of translation quality compared to autoregressive systems while being 7-14$\times$ faster.
+Multilingual translation suffers from computational redundancy, especially when translating into multiple languages simultaneously.
+In addition, translation quality can suffer for low-resource languages.
+To address this, we introduce Transformer Encoder Tree (TET), a hierarchical, non-autoregressive encoder-only architecture trained with Connectionist Temporal Classification (CTC) for multilingual translation.
+TET shares intermediate representations among linguistically similar target languages, improving accuracy on low-resource languages while reducing computational redundancy and enabling the generation of all target languages in a single forward pass.
+TET eliminates the sequential bottleneck of autoregressive models and supports fully parallel decoding of all tokens across all target languages.
+Compared to a naive one-to-many multilingual design, TET reduces the total parameter count by 66\% and lowers inference computation by 60\%.
+In speech translation, combining TET with a non-autoregressive speech recognition backbone (Wav2Vec2) shows competitive translation quality compared to autoregressive systems while speeding up inference by approximately 7-14$\times$.